catink123/gate-control/README.md

 	* `2` - Control permissions (can control the gate and view it's status),
 	* `1` - View permissions (can only view the gate's status),
 	* `0` - Blocked permissions (can't control the gate and view it's status).
+* `map_groups` is a semicolon-separated list of map groups a user is allowed to control.
+See below for what a map group means.
 * `password` is the user's password.

-For example, if you want to list a user named "john" with password "securepassword123", give him Control permissions and save the auth-file to `auth.txt`, you would add the following line to the file `auth.txt`:
+For example, if you want to list a user named "john" with password "securepassword123", give him Control permissions, add him to groups "group1" and "group2" and save the auth-file to `auth.txt`, you would add the following line to the file `auth.txt`:
 ```
-john:2:securepassword123
+john:2:group1;group2:securepassword123
 ```

 ### Configuring the gates